Skip to main content

 pub fn list_with( &self, path: &str, ) -> OperatorFuture<ListOptions, Vec<Entry>, impl Future<Output = Result<Vec<Entry>, Error>>>

-List entries in the parent directory that start with the specified path with additional options.
+List entries whose paths start with the given prefix path with additional options.

 §Notes